God’s Crooked Lines

 I remember a calculus professor named Samuel.
 Oh, how I came to hate that man.
 And then there was the algebra prof, nicknamed Birthday Face because he always wore a smug little grin.
 Both of them handed out failing grades like candy.

 At the time, Cuba used a grading system borrowed from the Soviet Union: five was the highest grade; four meant good; three was a barely acceptable pass; and two meant fail.
-Luckily, there were no ones; otherwise they probably would have thrown those at my head too.
+Luckily, there were no ones; otherwise they would have thrown those at my head too.

 My friend called and broke the news: